National delimitation in the Soviet Union: Dissolution of the Soviet Union

-After the dissolution of the Soviet Union in 1991, fifteen newly sovereign states adopted their own policies and laws with regard to national minorities.
+After the dissolution of the Soviet Union in 1991, twelve newly sovereign states (Note: Excluding the Baltic states, which claim the continuity of their respective pre-war republics.) adopted their own policies and laws with regard to national minorities.
 A number of conflicts erupted, some of them fed in part by national or ethnic tensions.

 In the Russian Federation, some autonomous regions became new ethnic republics.